aiven/devportal/docs/products/postgresql/howto/identify-pg-slow-queries.rst

 Top time consuming queries
 --------------------------

 Aside from the relevant information to the database, the following SQL retrieves the number of calls, consumption time in milliseconds as ``total_time_seconds``, and the minimum, maximum, and mean times such query has ever been executed in milliseconds.
-The resultset is ordered in descending order by ``mean_time`` showing the queries with most consumption time first.
+The result set is ordered in descending order by ``mean_time`` showing the queries with most consumption time first.

 .. code-block:: sql